lachelle-anne/lachelle-anne/README.md

 <p align="center">I have been working on a range of projects to improve my understanding and fluency in programming languages, IDE's and tools. :seedling:</p>

-<p align="center">I aspire to work among a team of passionate developers who share the same curiosity for programming as I do! :chart:</p>

 ------------

 <div align="center">